otoyo/otoyo/README.md

 What would you like to ask me?

-It would be nice if you contact me with the following way.
+Please feel free to contact me using the following method.
+Thank you.

 * My products
-  * Create a issue
+  * Create an issue in the GitHub repository
 * Recruiting
   * [LinkedIn](https://www.linkedin.com/in/otoyo0122/)
   * [Wantedly](https://www.wantedly.com/id/otoyo)